DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Random Forest Classification of Doubles

-Using the set of sources identified by the log-log model as having a `best' artifact class of 0, our random forest method achieves a completeness of 99.3\% and a purity of 97.7\%.
 Our random forest model produces a more complete set of artifact-free DRAGNs than the Q flag filtering approach at the expense of a small amount of sample purity.
-Despite a reduction in purity, our method possesses three advantages: 1) an increase in sample completeness, 2) an accurate estimate of the number of artifacts, and 3) the probabilities that a source contains zero, one, or two artifacts, respectively.
+Despite a reduction in purity, our method possesses three advantages: 1) an increase in sample completeness, including less stereotypical sources with diffuse emission, 2) an accurate estimate of the number of artifacts, and 3) the probabilities that a source contains zero, one, or two artifacts, respectively.
 The third advantage is the most important, as it provides an additional level of granularity not given by the Q flag method, comprehensive estimates of the probability that a source has a certain number of artifacts.
 These probabilities can be used to obtain a more pure set of sources, for instance by defining a probability threshold that a source has 0 artifacts and filtering out all sources that have a lower 0-artifact probability.
+Users can tune the completeness and purity of their samples by leveraging the artifact class probabilities provided by our random forest classifier.